Research Group

 Alumni

 Martin Margold (2015-2018) Cosmogenic dating of Laurentide Ice Sheet dynamics.
-Present position: Assistant Professor, Charles University, Prague
+Present position: Associate Professor, Charles University, Prague

 Trevor Porter (2012-2014) Water isotope reconstructions of late Cenozoic climate.
-Present position: Assistant Professor, University of Toronto
+Present position: Associate Professor, University of Toronto

 Fabrice Calmels (2007-2012) Permafrost resilience and response to historic disturbances.
-Present position: Senior Permafrost Scientist Yukon University
+Present position: Permafrost Geoscience Research Chair, Yukon University, Whitehorse, YT

 Svetlana Kuzmina (2007-2012) Fossil insects from Beringian sedimentary environments.
 Present position: Russian Academy of Sciences, Moscow